 Discover the way to soften butter that’s right for your baking needs with these various methods.
 Whether you need to soften butter quickly or you’ve got a day of baking planned, you’ll find just the right way to get your butter just right!

 As you likely well know, softened butter is a common ingredient in baking recipes.
 Getting the right consistency of butter is important for proper mixing when baking cookies, cakes, and other baked goods that have a creaming step.

 I confess that I had been baking for years before I really understood what softening butter means.
 It’s one of those terms that’s so common that it often isn’t defined.
 That can be frustrating for new bakers who may not know what that means.
 Even if you’ve been baking for many years, it’s worth a review of what softened butter is and how to achieve the right consistency.

 Properly softened butter should still feel cold.
-It should be solid but hold a thumbprint when pressed.
+It should be solid but hold a thumbprint indent when pressed.
 It should also bend without breaking.
-You can also test for softening by cutting the butter with a knife.
+You can also test it by cutting it with a knife.
 The butter should offer little resistance when cut.

 Keep in mind that butter begins to melt at 68°F. That is the reason that I use the term “softened” versus “at room temperature” in recipes when butter needs to be creamed.
-(Creaming is the process of mixing butter and usually sugar.
-It’s often an early step in making cookies, cakes, and more.)
-Unless your kitchen’s temperature is under 68°F, then letting the butter come to room temperature will make it too warm.
+(Creaming is the process of mixing butter and usually sugar in a way that creates little air pockets so your baked goods will rise properly.
+It’s often an early step in making cookies, cakes, frostings, and more.)
+Unless your kitchen’s temperature is under 68°F, then letting the butter come all the way to room temperature will make it too warm.
 That means less than optimal outcomes for your baking.